Óscar Puente: Controversies

 In a municipal session in June 2018, Puente questioned the management skills of Citizens spokesperson Pilar Vicente by pointing out that she used to work as a store assistant at a shopping centre.
 Citizens leader Albert Rivera accused Puente of classism and male chauvinism over the remark, calling for him to resign.
 Puente said that he was referring to what he believed to be falsehoods in Vicente's curriculum vitae, and that Rivera had exaggerated the episode.

 In May 2024, a diplomatic row erupted between Spain and Argentina after Puente suggested that Argentina's president Javier Milei had used drugs during his election campaign the year prior.
 In response, Milei released a statement condemning the "slander and insults" against him, and accusing prime minister Pedro Sánchez's policies of having brought "death and poverty" to Spaniards.
 In turn, Spain's Ministry of Foreign Affairs rejected Milei's statement as "unfounded".

 In July 2025 Puente faced controversy for online comments that incorrectly referred to French Jewish students as "Israeli brats" following their disputed removal from a Spanish flight.

 Personal life

-He is married to judge Laura Soria Velasco and has two daughters.
+Puente is married to judge Laura Soria Velasco and has two daughters.
 His daughter Carmen took part on the sixth season of La Voz Kids in 2021, reaching the semi-finals.